-The problem is two-fold: the symptom of shadow IT is unseen passwords.
-Your business may have a system in place for securing the credentials for the accounts they’ve approved, but what about when people start using services outside that list?
+The problem is two-fold: The symptom of shadow IT is unseen passwords.
+Your business may have a system in place for securing the credentials of the accounts they’ve approved, but what about when people start using services outside that list?

 But banning shadow IT altogether has its drawbacks.
 It slows employee productivity as every new service or app will need approval from the IT department, creating a bottleneck and more work for everyone.
 It also halts innovation and creates resistance to finding new and better ways of working.
 Businesses need to find a way to bring it all back under their control without hindering their employees’ ability to excel in their roles.